Seasol 2 x 2L Ready To Use Lawn Fertiliser - Twin Pack

 There are also two types of application – liquid and pellets.
 Liquid tends to absorb quickly, whereas the pellets break down over a period of time.
 Using one over the other depends on what type of gardener you are – pellets allow you to sit back and let the process happen, meaning a more hands-off approach.
 Liquid does require a little more regular maintenance but delivers quick results.

-When using fertiliser, use a lawn spreader so you get a nice even coverage.
+If you've chosen a dry fertiliser, use a spreader so you get a nice even coverage.
 First, pop on your gardening gloves.
 Then, adjust the spreader setting as indicated on the back of the pack and in line with the size of your lawn.
 Fill the tray with fertiliser and then walk at a steady pace, turning the handle as you go so it evenly spreads it over your lawn.

-After you have distributed the fertiliser, it’s a good idea to water it in.
-Use a tonic or concentrate with your water.
+Alternatively, you might choose to use a hose-on liquid fertiliser.
 Just clip the bottle to the end of your hose and you're ready to go!

 If you're using pellets, fertilise your lawn every 3–4 months.
-If you're using a liquid, it’s every 1–2 months.
-If you're unsure, check the back of the packaging of the product you're using – it will have a guide.
+If you're using a liquid, it should be done every 1–2 months.
+If you're unsure, check the back of the packaging of the product you're using – it'll have a guide.